-Though the television segment didn’t elaborate as to why it is believed to boost metabolism, the official website included the following statement, “This condiment is packed with capsaicin, a chemical that puts the kick in peppers and speeds metabolism up to 20% for 30 minutes after you eat it.”
+Although the television segment didn’t elaborate as to why it is believed hot pepper jelly may boost metabolism, the Dr. Oz website included the following statement, “This condiment is packed with capsaicin, a chemical that puts the kick in peppers and speeds metabolism up to 20% for 30 minutes after you eat it.”

 This is the compound found in peppers which gives them hot sensation when eaten.
 Some researchers believe the health benefits of capsaicin include increased metabolism, decreased weight gain (as opposed to weight loss), and possibly anti-cancer properties.
 Topical creams and patches containing capsaicin for pain relief are common.

 Dr. David Heber told WebMD that he and his colleagues at UCLA studied a synthetic compound similar to capsaicin and found that obese patients burned an extra 80 calories per day.